XAMeLeOH/KAGGLE_AVITO_2016/README.md

 All data files should be contained in the **data** directory.

 Script used joblib's [Memory](https://pythonhosted.org/joblib/memory.html) feature to cache intermediate results.
+So it assumes there is also **avito-cache** folder in the current directory.

 `$ jupyter-nbconvert --to=python avito_xgb.ipynb`